coreymckrill/nearby-wordpress-events/readme.txt

 == Changelog ==

+= 0.3 (2017--) =
+* [FIX] Locations are now saved network-wide in Multisite installs.
+Unfortunately, you may need to re-save your location the first time you visit wp-admin because of this.

 = 0.2 (2017-03-24) =
 * [FIX] Fix a bug that prevented events from being cached.
 The widget loads much faster now.
 * [FIX] Fix a bug that prevented debugging info from being added to AJAX responses.